 Chapter 5:

-So devoutly has Jesus been followed that he has been deified; many do not think of him as a man, but as "God incarnate" (God in the flesh).
+Jesus has been followed so devoutly that he has been deified; many do not think of him as a man, but as God incarnate, God in the flesh.
 This reminds us of the devotion some give to Buddha, the founder of Buddhism.
 "Avatars", gods in the form of men, are also prominent in Hinduism.
 Is that what Jesus was?

 His foster father, Joseph, was a carpenter.
 Later, Jesus was referred to as a carpenter; no doubt Joseph taught him his trade, as was customary at the time.
 His mother went on to have other children naturally by her husband Joseph, so Jesus was part of a large family. —Mark 6.2, 3.

 The apostle John makes clear just how special this position was with his inspired description of Jesus’ prehuman glory at John 1.1-18.
-In reading that, note particularly verse 3: “All things came into existence through him, and apart from him not one thing came into existence.”
+In reading that, note particularly verse 3: “All things came into existence through him, and apart from him not even one thing came into existence.”
 Does that mean what it appears to mean?
 Yes: This one whom God sent down to be a humble man for a time and to die, had been alongside his Father since before all other creation, including every angel, every galaxy, yes, the whole universe!
 And he had served in the creating of all these other things.

 Does that mean that Jesus himself was not created, that he has always existed, the same as God?
-(Ps 90.2) No, John didn’t say that.
+(Ps 90.2) No, John did not say that.
 In the Revelation (also written by John), Jesus calls himself "the beginning of the creation by God."
 (Rev 3.14) That is, he himself was the first created being.
 So, at Colossians 1.15-19 Paul calls him "the firstborn of all creation." —see also Prov 8.22-31.

 Similar to John 1.1-18 is Hebrews 1.1-13.
 In reading that, note that Paul does not say Jesus is God, but that he ‘sat down at God’s right hand’.
 There is no greater position of honor with God than that.